Logiqx/gps-wizard/docs/gpx/issues/garmin.md

 ### Missing Elements

-The following elements would be very useful in windsurfing tracks:
+The following trackpoint elements would be very useful in windsurfing tracks:

 - "sat" which is standard to GPX 1.0 and GPX 1.1
 - "hdop" which is standard to GPX 1.0 and GPX 1.1